ibm-cloud-docs/cloud-pak-integration/getting-started.md

 ## Step 5.
 Set the deployment values
 {: step5}

 You must enter a value for the **csDefaultAdminPassword**.
-Do not lose this value, you will need it to log into the Platform Navigator.
+Do not lose this value, you will need it to log into the Platform UI.

 The password should be at least 32 characters, and can only include letters, numbers, and `-`.